Challenging Blood And Breath Test Evidence In Court

 When a police officer pulls you over because they suspect that you’re driving under the influence of alcohol or drugs, after a field sobriety test, they often will conduct a test to determine your blood alcohol content (BAC).
-This measures how much alcohol is in your body and you can be arrested if you are driving with a BAC of 0.08 percent or higher.
-Breathe, blood or urine tests are used to determine your BAC, but they are susceptible to falsely identifying you as being legally impaired through errors in test administration.
+This measures how much alcohol is in your body, and you can be arrested if you are driving with a BAC of 0.08 percent or higher.
+Breath, blood or urine tests are used to determine your BAC, but they are not foolproof.
+The results can be skewed by a number of factors, including incorrect administration of the tests.

-Blood alcohol tests can be administered by blowing into a Breathalyzer, having blood drawn or urinating into cup.
-Breathalyzers are the most common and are administered on the spot when the officer pulls you over.
-They work by identifying the percentage of alcohol in your breath; however a variety of factors can influence the results including officers improperly administering the test.
+Blood alcohol tests can be administered by blowing into a breathalyzer, having blood drawn or submitting a urine sample.
+Breathalyzers are the most common method and can be administered during the traffic stop.
+They work by identifying the percentage of alcohol in your breath; however, a variety of factors can influence the results including officers improperly administering the test.
 Also, the tests must be confirmed by administering a second, more accurate breathalyzer at the police station.